hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_17_Audio_and_Composition.md

 It is better to understand music theory to build an engine.

-- Making Music by Denniz DeSantis
+- Making Music by Dennis DeSantis
 - Improvise for Real by David Reed